 Toward the end of 1887, Mr. Thomas again visited El Dorado and preached an Episcopal worship service held at the Presbyterian Church.
 In 1888, an Episcopal chapel, believed to be Trinity’s first permanent place of worship, was established in a second story room in the first block of South Main Street.

 The new church building just wasn’t getting completed, so the women took charge.
 Mrs. Susan B. Allen set out to raise money.
 She drew and contracted the glass works, $85.00 total cost, installed!
 Finally, in 1894 the building was completed and the first services were held on March 27, 1894.
 Bishop Thomas (remember the Reverend Mr. Thomas?) was present and confirmed 6 new Episcopalians and baptized 5 new Christians.
-He returned on June 17 of that same year, to consecrate Trinity Episcopal Church to the worship of Almighty God.
+He returned on June 17, 1894, to consecrate Trinity Episcopal Church to the worship of Almighty God.

 With the coming of the railroad and the discovery of oil in Kansas, El Dorado was “booming”.
 Trinity, along with the other churches in town, were beneficiaries of these events.
 However, the “boom” didn’t last for Trinity.
 A lack of funds caused the church to close from early 1924 until late 1926.
 Eventually, funds were raised and the parish was open again.
 Trinity was able to remain open throughout the difficult times of depression, dust storms, and in 1936 (when air conditioning wasn’t even a dream) there were more than 100 days when the temperature topped the 100-degree mark.

 During the thirties, forties, and early fifties the parish experienced what one unnamed historian referred to as “years of alternate growth, pause, and retreat.”
 The great drought and depression took their toll, and the war years were difficult.
 However, the late fifties seemed to offer new hope and growth.
 By 1958, Trinity had outgrown their facilities at the corner of Pine and Washington.
 Fundraising was begun.
-By the end of 1958, the property had been purchased at 215 and 219 South Washington.
+By the end of 1958, the property had been purchased at 215 and 219 S. Washington on the northwest corner of Washington and Ash.
 Ground-breaking ceremonies were held on January 12, 1960 and the cornerstone was laid on June 12, 1960.
-The first services were held in the beautiful, new $160,000.00 structure on December 18, 1960.
+The first services were held in the beautiful, new $160,000.00 structure on December 18, 1960, with the postal address of 400 W. Ash.
 The Right Reverend Edward C. Turner, Bishop of Kansas, dedicated the facilities on February 17, 1961.